JosephBARBIERDARNAL/barbierjoseph.com/docs/work.md

 ## Consulting

-Most of my consulting services center around **data science projects**, utilizing Python or R. I regularly employ tools such as Git/GitHub, Quarto, and Streamlit, among others.
+Most of my consultancy work focuses on **data science projects**, using Python or R. I also work with tools such as Quarto and React.

-On the web development side, I primarily work with React-based applications.
+My core expertise lies in data visualization, [especially with Python's matplotlib](https://www.matplotlib-journey.com/), though I handle a wide variety of projects for my clients.

-My core expertise lies in data visualization, especially with Python's matplotlib, though I handle a wide variety of projects for my clients.
 If you're interested, feel free to contact me:

 <div style="display: flex; align-items: center;">
   <code id="email" style="margin-right: 10px;">joseph.barbierdarnal@gmail.com</code>